YanaRGeorgieva/mesh-simplification/README.md

 3. There is a third option involving the `load_obj_file` and `output` methods for *.obj files (doesn't support the full format, you can this, e.g., with some of these models https://github.com/alecjacobson/common-3d-test-models/tree/master you can run the program).
 In this case you can run the program in a terminal (I am sorry but for now you have to hardcode the paths to the files).

+## TODOs:
+ - Optimize code more;
+ - Preventing Mesh Inversion;
+ - Preserving Boundaries;
+ - More examples and better documentation;
+ - Full *.obj support for read and write.

 <img src="images/trexFull.png" alt="Tyrannosaurus no simplification" width="45%"> <img src="images/trex90P.png" alt="Tyrannosaurus 90% simplification" width="45%">